telcharr/gchat_mbox_extractor/README.md

 ## What's this?

-Welcome to the Google Chat MBOX Extractor, a tool born out of frustration.
 If you're an IT pro or Google Workspace admin, you've probably encountered the joy (read: pain) of dealing with Google Chat .mbox exports.
 I looked for a tool to parse these .mbox exports, but found nothing.
 So, I made my own.
 This app is designed to help you dig through and analyze Google Chat MBOX archives without losing your sanity.

 ## What does it do?